Uberspace/lab/source/guide_seafile.rst

 Download
 --------

 Check the `Seafile website`_ for the latest ``Server for generic Linux`` release, copy the download link and replace the URL in the following command with the one you just copied.
+(This guide was tested with release 8.0.8.)

 .. _Seafile website: https://www.seafile.com/en/download/